-No trainer has really managed to compile a truly formidable record in his event over the years – a testament to just how competitive the race invariably is – but we do have 10 previous multiple winners of the contest, including a handful of real legends of the training game.
+No trainer has really managed to compile a truly formidable record in his event over the years – a testament to just how competitive the race invariably is – but we do have ten previous multiple winners of the contest, including a handful of real legends of the training game.

 It is four-time Grand National winner Fred Rimell who leads the way having also registered a quartet of successes in this event.
 Gordon Richards won’t be catching Rimell now, but the likes of Nigel Twiston-Davies, Alan King and Paul Nicholls just might, with the trio likely having a good few years of success ahead of them yet.

-Age: Nine The Magic Number
+Nine The Magic Number

 We have a familiar pattern emerging when it comes to the age of winner of this contest, with the middle ground seemingly being the place to be.
 Possibly due to younger performers lacking a little in the way of experience for a race of this nature, and those in double figures likely to have very little room for manoeuvre from a handicapping perspective, it is the eight and nine year olds who are out in front when it comes to number of winners.
-The nine year olds were just shading it as of 2020 with 19 wins in total.
+The nine year olds were just shading it as of 2024 with 20 wins in total.